Origin: NOMADS FROM NORTHERN IRAN

 Most live a semi-nomadic or settled to the south, mainly between Tabriz and Tehran, as well as around the city Veramin.
 Some also live in the northern part of the country on the border with Azerbaijan.

+The Shahsavan are especially famous for their weaving flat.
 Their weavings are considered among the best qualities in Iran.
+Soumak fine quality home textiles, such as Mafrash (packing rectangular textile bags) are hand-made by women Shahsavan.
 Typical colors Shahsavan often include a deep indigo blue and crimson warm red.
-Finely woven with geometrical designs.
-Compared to other Iranian nomadic tribes, the Shahsavan produce not a lot of knotted pile carpet.
+Finely woven with animal motifs such as camels, goats and peacocks are widespread.
+Compared to other Iranian nomadic tribes, the Shahsavan produce virtually over knotted pile carpet, the few known knotted carpets are very old.
+There is no clear explanation for which Shahsavan have stopped making knotted pile carpet.

 It is interesting to know that Shahsavan tents called "Alachiq" differ greatly from other tents used in Iran.
 They closely resemble the Turkmen yurts.
 Today only a few Shahsavan lives completely as nomads.